-It says that \co{p} is true for value \co{a} if the number of \co{x}'s for which \co{p} is true equals 1: \begin{code} p(a) \IF count \{x: p(x)\} \EQ 1 \end{code} This rule is recursive because inferring a conclusion about \co{p} requires using \co{p} in a hypothesis.
+It says that \co{p} is true for value \co{a} if the number of \co{x}'s for which \co{p} is true equals \co{1}: \begin{code} p(a) \IF count \{x: p(x)\} \EQ 1 \end{code} This rule is recursive because inferring a conclusion about \co{p} requires using \co{p} in a hypothesis.
 It uses an aggregation of \co{count} over a set.
 While each of recursion and aggregation by itself has a simple meaning, allowing recursion with aggregation is tricky, because recursion is used to define a predicate, which is equivalent to a set, but aggregation using a set requires the set to be already defined.

-In practice, it is unlikely that someone will write a rule like this example, similar to a rule like \co{p(a) \IF p(a)}, but when complex rules are written, they might end up being equivalent to such a rule, posing the same semantic challenges as such simplest cases.
-So defining the correct semantics is critical for practical applications.
+We use this example in addition to our Tom example in Section~\ref{sec-intro}, for two reasons.
+First, this and similar small examples are used for comparisons in previous papers, e.g.,~\cite{faber2011semantics,gelfond2014vicious,gelfond2018vicious}.
+Second, this example differs from the Tom example in that the comparison with count in this example is non-monotonic, i.e., adding more \co{x}'s for which \co{p(x)} is true can change the value of the comparison, and thus the conclusion, from true to false; using only one example is insufficient to show the main different cases.